bparanj/crystal/computer/electronics/laws/current-law.md

 2. Using PSpice or other simulation software that can model non-ideal components
 3. Employing transmission line theory for high-frequency or long-distance circuits
 4. Considering the effects of parasitic capacitances and inductances
-5. Measuring actual voltage drops and power losses in the physical circuit
+5. Measuring  voltage drops and power losses in the physical circuit

 In summary, while Kirchhoff's Laws provide a solid theoretical foundation, practical circuit analysis must consider the physical limitations and non-ideal behaviors of real components.
 The laws serve as a useful starting point, but engineers must be aware of their limitations and use appropriate techniques to account for losses and other non-ideal factors in their designs.